 Based on data provided elsewhere in this report, there are 1,027 vouchers designated for persons with disabilities in Indiana.
 This figure indicates a significant number of families and individuals who require specially adapted housing to meet their needs for accessibility and supportive living environments.
-These accommodations often include wheelchair access, safe and navigable interiors, and alert systems, crucial for enhancing quality of life and independence.
+These accommodations often include features such as wheelchair access, safe and navigable interiors, and alert systems, crucial for enhancing quality of life and independence.

-Specific numbers for housing needs for victims of domestic violence, dating violence, sexual assault, and stalking are not available.
-The 2022 publication The State of Domestic Violence Report by the Domestic Violence Network notes on page that, "The need for services appears to be overwhelming compared to the capacity of the available service providers."
+Specific numbers for housing needs for victims of domestic violence, dating violence, sexual assault and stalking are not available.
+The 2022 publication "The State of Domestic Violence Report" (https://dvnconnect.org/wp-content/uploads/2022/04/State-of-DV-for-2020-1.pdf) put out by the Domestic Violence Network notes (page 15) that "The need for services appears to be overwhelming compared to the capacity of the available service providers".